tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove support for MD5 and SHA-224 hashes with signatures.

-- Revise list of currently available AEAD cipher suites.
+- Update lists of available AEAD cipher suites and error alerts.

 - Reduce maximum permitted record expansion for AEAD from 2048 to 256 octets.